ISISComputingGroup/ibex_developers_manual/CAEN-v895.md

 This is a VME card used on muons to set discriminator levels.
 Unfortunately the card has no readbacks, so you can only set it.

 The underlying code is an asyn driver communicating via a vendor DLL to set register values.
-This code is in the EPICS-CAENVME support module
+This code is in the EPICS-CAENVME support module.
+The driver overrides the `drvUserCreate` method so that it can parse an asyn parameter passed from the DB file like `VMEWRITE_0x4` and then split this into a call to a "VMEWRITE" method with an additional value of "0x4" within the asynUser structure.

-the ioc is configured using
+The ioc is configured using
 ```
 CAENVMEConfigure("CRATE0", 0, 0, 0, 0x10000, $(CAENVMESIM=0))
 ```